If we follow our interests we will gradually get better as language learners.

 Steve Kaufmann: I don’t think there is such a thing as content that we should learn.
-It’s like a reading.
-If we follow our interests we will gradually get better as readers and as language learners.
+It’s like reading.
+If we follow our interests, we will gradually get better as readers and as language learners.
 We will consume the content that is of interest to us at a given moment in time.

 Steve Kaufmann: I like to have English translations in so far as the dictionary is concerned.
 If I am confused about a phrase even after looking up the words, I will look for a Google translate English translation.
 I find reference to English helpful in my language learning.
 I have never understood this desire to be only in the target language.
-When you are at a stage that you can actually do that, you usually have already learned the language.
+When you are at a stage when you can actually do that, you usually have already learned the language.

-What’s the first thing you do when you know have to study but don’t feel like it?
+What’s the first thing you do when you know you have to study but don’t feel like it?

-Steve Kaufmann: When I don’t feel like it I usually stop.
-Otherwise I may try to vary the kind of activity that I’m doing.
+Steve Kaufmann: When I don’t feel like it, I usually stop.
+Otherwise, I may try to vary the kind of activity that I’m doing.
 I might do some flashcards instead of reading.
 But most of my learning time is actually listening while doing other tasks.
-If I don’t feel like listening to the language I am learning I might listen to a language that I learned previously or I might listen to something totally unrelated like music.
+If I don’t feel like listening to the language I am learning, I might listen to a language that I learned previously, or I might listen to something totally unrelated like music.

 What’s the most amazing intercultural experience you’ve had because of speaking another language?

 Steve Kaufmann: I enjoy all the intercultural exchanges that my language learning affords me.
 They are all rewarding, enriching, exciting, fun, and positive.
 I can’t really isolate a most amazing experience.

 Do you have a fixed schedule when it comes to language learning?
 Or do you try to fit your language learning time around your other commitments?